Little Key Press

 —No erotica or extreme horror.

-—Also hard pass to dubious consent, rape, sexual assault, violence towards women, bully romance, exploitation of children, visceral animal deaths or murders, or unexamined behaviors such as (but not limited to) racism, homophobia, ableism, and transphobia.—I don't love that I have to say it, but absolutely no AI stories.
-Human brain or bust.
+—Also hard pass to dubious consent, rape, sexual assault, violence towards women, bully romance, exploitation of children, visceral animal deaths or murders, or unexamined behaviors such as (but not limited to) racism, homophobia, ableism, and transphobia.

 Pet peeves